DevExpress-Examples/blazor-dxrichedit-spell-check/README.md

 <!-- default badges end -->
 # Blazor Rich Text Editor – How to Customize the Built-in Spell Check Service

-This example customizes the spell check service that is built in our [Blazor Rich Text Editor](https://docs.devexpress.com/Blazor/401891/rich-text-editor) component.
-As a result, the component can check spelling in documents in American English, French, and German.
-A [ComboBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxComboBox-2) above the Rich Text Editor allows you to switch between English, French, and German documents to explore how the service works.
+This example customizes the built-in spell check service of our [Blazor Rich Text Editor](https://docs.devexpress.com/Blazor/401891/rich-text-editor) component.

+The code adds French and German dictionaries to the list that initially contains only the default American English dictionary.
+A [ComboBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxComboBox-2) above the Rich Text Editor allows you to switch between English, French, and German documents so you can try the spell checking functionality in all available languages.

+The example also changes the maximum number of suggestions and allows users to add words to dictionaries.

 ![Blazor DxRichEdit Customize the Spell Check Service](/image.gif)